Our Work

 Brianna Boggs, Coach and Consultant

 Brianna Boggs is an independent coach and consultant focused on supporting executives and boards of directors through leadership challenges.
 Her practice has particular focus on executive coaching for mission-driven leaders, racial justice education, and fundraising for social justice work.
-Through her work she helps White leaders develop skills to push their organizations to deeper engagement in issues of race and equity, internally and externally.
+Through her work she helps white leaders develop skills to push their organizations to deeper engagement in issues of race and equity, internally and externally.
 Her background is as a fundraiser for missions including LGBTQ legal rights, abortion access, and positive youth development.

 Carro Hua